-In 2016, J. P. Sauvage, Sir J. F. Stoddart and B. L. Feringa won the Nobel Prize in Chemistry for the design and synthesis of molecular machines.
-An example of molecular machines is [2]catenane, a molecule consisting of two interlocked rings.
+In 2016, the Nobel Prize in Chemistry was awarded to J.-P. Sauvage, Sir J. F. Stoddart and B. L. Feringa "for the design and synthesis of molecular machines".
+An example of these is [2]catenane, a molecule consisting of two interlocked rings.
 In this system, one macrocycle contains a single phenanthroline (bidentate) ligand and the second contains two ligands: a phenanthroline and a terpyridine (tridentate) ligand.
 A copper ion is coordinated by one ligand from each macrocycle.
 Depending on the oxidation state of the copper (+I or +II), two configurations are obtained (Fig. 1).

-Fig. 1 - Multi-stability of a ring in a [2]catenane.
+Fig. 1 - Multi-stability of a ring in a [2] catenane.